 A.

 Ultrasound uses high-frequency sound waves to create images of organs and structures inside your body.
-As the sound waves travel through your body, they reflect off tissues, sending information to a computer that interprets the waves and produces an image.
+As sound waves travel through your body, they reflect off tissues, sending information to a computer that interprets them and produces an image.

 Your ultrasound may be performed transabdominally or transvaginally.
 A transabdominal ultrasound is the type used for pregnant women.
-The devices that emit sound waves, called the transducer, is moved across the abdomen, sending the waves down toward the uterus.
+The devices that emit sound waves, called transducers, are moved across the abdomen, sending the waves toward the uterus.

 A transvaginal ultrasound uses a long, narrow transducer that’s placed inside the vagina.
-This method produces a clearer image of your pelvic organs, because it’s closer to reproductive organs.
+This method produces a clearer image of your pelvic organs because it’s closer to them.

 Q.